The Fields of Athenry

 Ready to master this piece?

 Free piano sheet music for The Fields of Athenry by Pete St. John.
-Beginner level piece suitable for complete beginners.
+Grade 1 (Beginner (ABRSM Grade 1)) piece suitable for students beginning hands-together playing.

 About This Piece

-"The Fields of Athenry" by Pete St. John is a beginner-level piano piece with a duration of approximately 1:08.
-A beginner-friendly piece perfect for those just starting their piano journey.
-Features simple rhythms, limited hand position changes, and straightforward note patterns.
+"The Fields of Athenry" by Pete St. John is a grade 1-level piano piece with a duration of approximately 1:08.
+A Grade 1 piece for early-stage pianists.
+Features hands together playing, simple keys, and no chords — ideal for building confidence with both hands.
 This arrangement is ideal for pianists with 0-1 years of experience.
-Pete St. John's composition showcases quarter and half notes and simple time signatures (4/4, 3/4), making it an excellent choice for developing these essential skills.
+Pete St. John's composition showcases quarter, half, and whole notes and simple time signatures (4/4, 3/4), making it an excellent choice for developing these essential skills.

 The Fields of Athenry is a poignant Irish folk ballad that tells the story of a man who is imprisoned for stealing food to feed his family.
 The song reflects themes of loss, hope, and resilience, making it a beloved piece in Irish culture.